-- Set Ramp time to 30 or 45 mins (if needed).
+- Set ramp time to 30 or 45 mins (if needed).
 Ramp time is the time period for the positive pressure to reach the set value.
 Patients often set the starting pressure to 5 cm H2O.
 Make sure that this starting pressure (also known as the ramp pressure), is lower than that of the treatment pressure.

 - Continuous high airflow might cause patients, difficult sleep

 - High air pressure might cause patients, difficult to expire

 - Chance of air leakage from the CPAP masks